 Riders are additional benefits provided with the insurance plans.
 These help extend the coverage of the plans and can be availed on payment of some extra amount.
 Some of the riders available with whole life insurance policy are:

 - Accidental Death Benefit Rider: In case of accidental death, the nominee gets sum assured along with the rider benefit

 - Accidental Total & Permanent Disability Rider: In case an accident led to loss of limbs or permanent disability, resulting in inability to work, the rider provides monthly income to the policyholder

-- Critical Illness Rider: On diagnosis of some major critical illness like heart attack, cancer, paralysis, etc., if one’s earning capacity is affected, the rider provides financial help for treatment
+- Critical Illness Rider: On diagnosis of some major critical illness like heart problem, cancer, etc., the policyholder gets financial help for treatment

 - Waiver of Premium Rider: In case the policyholder dies during the policy term or is unable to pay future premiums for some valid reasons, the policy does not terminate, if this rider is included.
 Thus, future premiums are waived off and policy continues like before

 - Accelerated Death Benefit Rider: In case the policyholder gets diagnosed with a terminal illness which shortens life span, this rider comes to the rescue.
 A part of the sum assured is paid in advance by the insurance company to the policyholder so as to cope with sudden crisis

 A whole life insurance policy offers comprehensive coverage, but it does not cover all cases and situations.
 These are called exclusions.
 Death occurring under certain situations do not qualify for claims.
 Some of them are: